Soviet Test 184

 The E3 component of the EMP that caused the failure of the underground power cable was 1300 nT/min (nanotelsas per minute) in the Karaganda region during the first 20 seconds after the detonation.
 For comparison, the solar storm that shut down the entire power grid of Quebec on March 13, 1989 had a magnitude of 480 nT/min, and caused the Quebec power grid to go from normal operation to complete collapse in 92 seconds.
 Solar storms on other occasions have been known to produce disturbances of 2000 nT/min, and a solar storm on May 14-15 in 1921 produced a disturbance of 4800 nT/min.

 It is known from several sources that the EMP from Test 184 started a fire in the Karaganda power plant, but virtually no details have been released about this event.
 It has sometimes been stated that the power plant was completely destroyed, but the only thing I have found to substantiate this is a sentence in the official notes taken of a meeting between Russian scientists and U.S. scientists at the Lawrence Livermore National Laboratory in February 1995.
 One sentence in those notes about EMP damage is, "Destruction of the power supply at Karaganda."
-I have also not been able to find out if the damaged power plant was the only one operating in Karagandy at the time.
+I have also not been able to find out if the damaged power plant was the only one operating in Karaganda at the time.
 Karaganda (spelled Qaraghandy on the map above) is a heavily industrialized city, and a center of the regional coal mining industry.
 It currently has several power plants in the area, but I don't know if there was more than one such facility in operation at the time of Test 184.
 (If anyone reading this has knowledge about what Karaganda was like in 1962, and who remembers this event, and speaks English, please email me.)

 Wikimapia has a clear satellite view of the main currently-operational Karagandy power plant.

 The EMP from Test 184 also knocked out a major 570 kilometer long overhead telephone line by inducing currents of 1500 to 3400 amperes in the line.
 The line was separated into several sub-lines connected by repeater stations, each repeater station was 40 to 80 kilometers apart, with most being closer to 80 km.
 There were numerous gas-filled overvoltage protectors and fuses along the telephone line.
 All of the overvoltage protectors fired, and all of the fuses on the line were blown.
 This was examined in some detail in a paper in a prominent U.S. technical journal of the Institute of Electrical and Electronics Engineering (Greetsai, Vasily N., et.al.
 "Response of Long Lines to Nuclear High-Altitude Electromagnetic Pulse (HEMP)" IEEE Transactions on Electromagnetic Compatibility, Vol. 40, No. 4, November 1998).
 Although that article has a lot of interesting details about the EMP effects on the overhead communications line, it doesn't have as much detail as I would have like to have seen.
 Vladimir Loborev is one of Greetsai's co-authors in this paper.
-(The current level of 1500 to 3400 amperes was mentioned only in verbal reports at scientific meetings, and was not mentioned in the IEEE report.)
+(The current level of 1500 to 3400 amperes was mentioned only in verbal reports by Russian scientists at scientific meetings in the U.S., and it was not mentioned in the IEEE report.)

 The EMP from Test 184 also damaged radios at about 600 kilometers (360 miles) from the detonation and knocked out a radar about 1000 kilometers (600 miles) from the nuclear explosion.